All courses may have assistant instructors and or the aid of other lead instructors.

 Aaron considers himself a student of life.

 I was often referred to as a “weird kid” growing up.
 I wasn’t interested in the same things as my peers.
 I took interest in the small and subtle things in life.
 To me, these things were big and magical.
 By the time I got my driver’s license, I was invited to a ceremony on a nearby tribal reservation by a close friend.
-I suddenly found myself in what the Lakota call an ‘inipi’ healing ceremony for Veterans.
+I suddenly found myself in what the Lakota called an ‘inipi’ healing ceremony for Veterans.
 At the time it was mostly Vietnam Veterans but some Desert Storm Veterans were beginning to come.
 This was an ongoing weekly ceremony primarily for those healing from the challenges of war.
-This inipi ceremony provided traditional healing approaches for Indigenous Veterans.
+This specific inipi ceremony provided traditional healing approaches for Indigenous Veterans.

 As an adult, I continue to turn to these elders for guidance.
 Their teachings have spread through every fabric of my being.

 At first, many of my Euro-American clients were confused.
 My Indigenous clients and clients from collectivistic cultures got it pretty quick.
 It was a complete opposite perspective for many of my clients, so it took some getting used to.
 However, everyone that was open to it, found themselves improving and improving rapidly.
 I fine-tuned things so it worked better in a clinical setting.
 Ultimately, I began to discover that I had something so few other therapists were doing.
-People were seeking me out for my unique approach.
+People were seeking me out for the unique approach.
 They had grown tired of the road blocks they were running into in their previous therapies.

 I could see that there was a great need for more cultural choice in therapy; not only for Indigenous people but for people of all cultures.
-The therapy reframes the way we look at our mental health.
+This therapy reframes the way we look at our mental health.
 Mental health issues are more so about being stuck.

 Joining A Little Oneness Therapy (ALOT) allowed me the opportunity to get these teachings out to other professionals and provide more treatment choices for people.
 I also love that you can bring your own faith, religion, or spirituality to the work.
 For many, their faith is not always welcome or understood in therapy.
 Everyone has their own personal journey in life.
 Whether you’re from the Muslim faith, Christian faith, Buddhism, or you follow an Indigenous spirituality, there is space to maintain the integrity of your beliefs.
 ALOT does not preach a faith but rather teaches tools that can empower your faith.
 This is something that I personally love.